aip-dev/google.aip.dev/aip/cloud/new.md

 ## Effictive Policies

 An effective policy is the combination of policies applied to the ancestry of a resource.
-For example, to determine the effective policy for a VM would require loading the policies attacted to the VM, Project, Folder, and Organization.
+For example, determining the effective policy for a VM would require loading the policies attacted to the VM, Project, Folder, and Organization.

 There are multiple combination stragies, and which one chosen depends on the